x

 Accommodation

-The issue of finding suitable housing for the period of study is one of the things that is at the top of the to-do lists of every person who is planning to start studying in the UK.
+The issue of finding suitable accommodation for the period of study is one of the things that is at the top of the to-do lists of every person who is planning to start studying in the UK.
 In this guide, you will find tips to help you successfully look for and choose the right property.
-In the first place, we recommend checking if your university has its own letting agency, or if there is a Student Advice Center in their area, where you can get information about recommended letting agencies (Letting Agencies✅), check the contract (tenancy agreement), and get legal assistance.
+In the first place, we recommend checking if your university has its own letting agency, or if there is a Student Advice Center in their area, where you can get information about recommended letting agencies (Letting Agencies), check the contract (tenancy agreement), and get legal assistance.

-In the following comparison, you will come across information about the commonly required guarantor ✅several times.
+In the following comparison, you will come across information about the commonly required guarantor several times.
 Please see the following article for more information on this topic.

 Types of accommodation